s3rvac/cpp-bencoding/README.md

     make install
     ```

-   This will install the library into the `install` directory.
+   This will install the library into the selected installation path.
+If you
+   did not specify the path when calling `cmake`, it will be installed to the
+   `install` directory.

 Usage
 -----